 Pulmonary function tests (PFTs) are used to measure air flow within the lungs and evaluate lung function.
 These tests can help to confirm a diagnosis of emphysema and determine the severity of the condition.

 Pulmonary function tests include peak flow, spirometry, lung volumes, and diffusion capacity.
 Peak flow, also called peak expiratory flow rate (PEFR), uses a device that consists of a tube and a gauge to measure the maximum force with which a patient can exhale.
 Normal peak flow rates vary from person to person and low rates can indicate decreased lung function.

 Spirometry measures the air capacity of the lungs.
 In this test, the patient inhales as deeply as possible, places a tube into the mouth that is attached to an apparatus called a spirometer (spirometry machine), and exhales as quickly and with as much force as possible.
 In most cases, this test is repeated three times to get an accurate measurement.

-Spirometry measures a number of different values including the forced expiratory volume after one second (FEV1), the forced vital capacity (FVC), and the forced expiratory flow at 25–75% of maximum lung volume.
+Spirometry measures a number of different values including the forced expiratory volume after one second (FEV1), the forced vital capacity (FVC), and the forced expiratory flow at 25–75 percent of maximum lung volume.
 If these rates are lower than expected for the patient's age, sex, height, and weight, decreased lung function is indicated.